Endo International

-Predecessors and History
+History

 In 1920, Intravenous Products of America was incorporated as a privately owned pharmaceutical business operating in New York.
 By 1935 it had changed its name to Endo Products.
 The product line focused on medication for the treatment of pain (e.g. Percodan), a focus which continued during its acquisition by DuPont in 1969 (e.g. Percocet).

 Endo Pharmaceuticals Holdings was created as a result of a $277 million management buyout of the division from DuPont Merck in 1997, led by Carol Ammon.
 Through the merger with Algos, it changed name again to Endo Pharmaceuticals Holdings Inc. and began trading as a public company.

-In 2012 shareholders voted to again change name to Endo Health Solutions, with Endo Pharmaceuticals becoming a segment of the business.
+In 2012, shareholders voted to again change the name to Endo Health Solutions, with Endo Pharmaceuticals becoming a segment of the business.
 Through the 2014 acquisition of Paladin Labs and subsequent corporate restructuring, Endo International plc was formed.